-The Township will continue to support local not-for-profit organizations who qualify for permissive tax exemptions on their merits and under Section 224 of the Community Charter.
+The Township will continue to support local not-for-profit organizations who qualify for permissive tax exemptions under Section 224 of the Community Charter.

 - 2.1 Continue to consider granting permissive tax exemptions to promote social benefit to the community. - 2.2 Consider implementing permissive tax exemptions to promote economic development within the community.